 The Honors Biology Track supports thesis topics of many types, reflecting the diversity in modern biology.
 These can include field-based studies in ecology, evolution, biodiversity, laboratory work (including molecular studies and rigorous physiology projects), genetic and genomic projects, biochemistry, and computer and mathematical modeling.
 All these types of research can be done under the supervision of William Paterson faculty members, who have expertise and extensive research experience in a broad range of areas.
+Please carefully read the Honors Thesis Overview which provides detailed information about Biology thesis projects.

-To enroll in the Biology Honors Track, contact the Director, Dr. Joseph Spagna, at (973) 720- 2793, SpagnaJ@wpunj.edu.
+To enroll in the Biology Honors Track, contact the Director, Dr. Joseph Spagna, at (973) 720-2793, SpagnaJ@wpunj.edu.
 You must complete the online track application and submit it to the Honors College.